opkgmake/openppp2-android/docs/raw_resources.md

   `DNSRuleList`, supplying domain-based routing rules for the embedded DNS engine so DNS queries can follow the curated policy instead of relying on upstream discovery.

-Both files are read at connect time through `RawReader.readRawResource` in `MainActivity` (see the `BypassIpList` and `DNSRuleList` assignments).
-Keeping the data in `res/raw` allows Android's resource system to package the lists efficiently while making runtime access straightforward.
-Even when the "proxy all traffic" preference is enabled the domain rules continue to load so the embedded resolver can reuse the bundled policy instead of falling back to slower upstream discovery.
+Both files are now loaded through `SettingsRepository`, which caches the bundled content and checks for user overrides saved under the app's internal storage (`user_bypass_ip.txt` and `user_dns_rules.txt`).
+The settings screen exposes "Bypass IP list" and "Domain rules" entries that write those overrides, allowing the Android client to match the Linux build's ability to edit routing datasets.
+When an override is cleared the repository falls back to the packaged resources.
+Keeping the base data in `res/raw` lets Android package the lists efficiently while making runtime access straightforward.